ENGINEER IN THE WOOD INDUSTRY

 The course includes 3 internships :

-• A 2 – 3-month internship abroad in a non-French speaking country at the end of the 1st year, aiming to improve students’ language skills and international awareness
+• A 2 to 3-month internship abroad in a non-French speaking country at the end of the 1st year, aiming to improve students’ language skills and international awareness.

-• A 6 – 11-week ‘assistant engineer’ internship at the end of the 2nd year during which the student carries out engineering tasks while remaining under the supervision of the company.
+• A 6 to 11-week ‘assistant engineer’ internship at the end of the 2nd year during which the student carries out engineering tasks while remaining under the supervision of the company.

-• A 4 – 6-month end-of-studies internship closing the 3rd year which confronts the student with hands-on engineering within industrial constraints.
+• A 4 to 6-month end-of-studies internship closing the 3rd year which brings students right into the world of engineering, where they are confronted with the demands of industry.

-The first 2 years constitute the core content of the engineering course, whereas the first semester of the 3rd year consists in specialization subjects, allowing the student to perfect his knowledge in fields directly related to his or her professional project.
-Students choose between various professional-oriented paths.
+The first 2 years constitute the core content of the engineering course, whereas the first semester of the 3rd year consists in specialisation subjects, allowing students to perfect their knowledge in fields directly related to their career plan.
+Students have to choose from a number of ‘career paths’.

 Etudiants en salle de cours sur ordinateurs